-Sheley put it plainly: “The Italians build good shotguns.”
+The Beretta A400 Lite Compact is no longer in production.
+But Sheley put it plainly: “The Italians build good shotguns.”

-Available with barrel lengths of 26, 28, and 30 inches, the Beretta A400’s biggest claim to fame is the ability to add spacers to the stock so that the gun can adjust to the young hunter’s growing length of pull.
+It was available with barrel lengths of 26, 28, and 30 inches, the Beretta A400’s biggest claim to fame is the ability to add spacers to the stock so that the gun can adjust to the young hunter’s growing length of pull.
 A 13 1/4-inch length of pull with a recoil pad and spacers allow adjustments from 1/2 inch to 1 inch.
 Add in the science put into the Optima Bore HP, which they claim reduces the recoil, and this shotgun has a lot of versatility with low recoil.

 Let the kid get involved in the choice

 Sheley’s final piece of advice: “Bringing the child along to the gun shop to help in the process can be both exciting and rewarding.
 Allow them to get the feel for different models and fall in love with one.”

 He also took the time to remind me that the resale value on any of these purchases should be part of the calculation when making the investment.
 It can open better options and ultimately create a more rewarding experience for the youth involved in the field.